 It is highly recommended that Ecodharma Training Retreat participants stay for the second week, if possible, so that you have more time to integrate and deepen your experience.
 People attending the entire two weeks can stay at the center on a self-retreat basis Sunday, August 2, or do an additional solo that night.
 The second week will be much quieter and simpler than the first, making it an ideal space to let the training’s potent energy transform in its own way and time.

-Week 2: Inner and Outer Nature Silent Meditation Retreat
+Weekend Retreat: Inner and Outer Nature Silent Meditation Retreat

 This retreat is open to everyone, including beginners.
 The focus is on silent nature practice, immersion in the natural world, connecting our inner nature with outer nature, and dissolving separation.
 Each day includes plentiful time for sitting, hiking/walking meditation, as well as nature meditation instruction, dharma talks, and individual and group practice discussions.
 We will be outdoors as much aswe can, weather permitting.
-There is also a one-day/one-night solo.

 The overall intention is for deep silence, practice, and connection with nature, and then integrating that into one’s life.
 Spiritual practice will be supported by instruction in a variety of nature meditations.
 There will be nightly dharma talks, exploring how being-in-nature can be an important part of our spiritual path by helping to ground us in personal experience of non-separation from the natural world.
 The emphasis is not on meditative technique so much as developing direct awareness that can lead to a new integration of the internal (spiritual) and external (activity).
 There are no prerequisites for this retreat, and beginning meditators are welcome and will be fully supported.

-Both Weeks Include:
+Both Retreats Include:

 Guidance and instruction for meditation in nature (both sitting and walking) to deepen our experience of connection with nature, while dissolving the sense of a fixed and separate self.